 We may also contact you from time to time about promotions, events, products, services or information which we think may be of interest to you and (where you are a finance customer) to communicate your end of contract or contract renewal option(s), where applicable.

 Processing necessary for us to support customers with enquiries

-Processing necessary for us to respond to understanding customers’ needs
+Processing necessary for us to respond to, or understand, customers’ needs

 Processing necessary for us to promote our business, brands and products and measure the reach and effectiveness of our campaigns

-7. To obtain analytics including those received from searc h engine providers that assist us in the improvement and optimisation of the site;
+- To obtain analytics including those received from search engine providers that assist us in the improvement and optimisation of the site;

 Processing necessary for us to assess and respond to complaints, claims and regulators